Here are some other games and projects I've worked on

 The AI is a Protoss bot that works on any map, can plan out a build order, place buildings to conserve space, scout out the enemies strategy and launch effective attacks using micro management.

 The AI is made using the open-source C++ framework Brood War API (BWAPI).
-BWAPI enables a programmer to get simple information from the game, such as the position of any visible units.
-You can also issue commands to units.
-My main responsibility was to build the software architecture and to implement effective building placement and resource collection.
+BWAPI enables a programmer to get simple information from the game, such as the position of visible units or issuing commands to units.
+My main responsibility was to build the software architecture and to implement effective building placement and resource collection strategies.

 Milkyway Inn